biggie-boss/LoreRim/README.md

 - Stendarr's Hammer now deals 40 smite damage instead of 20
 - The Longhammer now gets rank 4 physical enchant (+30 physical damage on hit)
 - The Woodsman's Friend slight rebuffed closer to vanilla.
 Now does 25% more crit damage (Requiem removes the 50% completely.. it's an iron weapon like c'mon guys)
+- Thunder's Heart can now be used to craft an incredibly powerful but incredibly expensive Daedric Sword or Greatsword (can also be swapped between the 2)
 - Trollsbane now deals 2 points of fire damage for 30 seconds and 1 point to non-trolls for 30 seconds.
 The problem with trolls isn't doing burst fire damage, it's keeping a lingering effect on them.
 This should help.
 - Tower of the Nine reflect damage removed.
 Instead gives 25% more block, 100 armor rating and wards 100 magic damage (like spellbreaker) when blocking, to mimic its Oblivion stats
 - Trueflame does 2 lingering damage for 30 seconds